To learn more about the current, or past General Plans, please go to the General Plan web page.

 Show All Answers

-Public drop-in counter hours are Monday - Friday, 8 AM - 1 PM.
+The Community Development Department includes the Planning Division, Building Division, and Code Compliance Division.
+We are located at 110 E. Main Street on the corner of Fiesta Way and E. Main Street in Downtown Los Gatos.
+Public drop-in counter hours are Monday through Friday, 8:00 AM to 1:00 PM.
 Planners may be available by appointment during non-counter hours by calling (408) 354-6874.
 Map & Directions to Town Civic Center

 One accessory structure less than 120 square feet, is allowed in the required side or rear setbacks without any zoning approvals.
 Any accessory structure in excess of one will be subject to the requirements set forth by Section 29.40.015 of the zoning ordinance.
 All accessory structures more than 120 square feet are subject to the requirements set forth by Section 29.40.015 of the Zoning Ordinance.